docker-archive/classicswarm/docs/reference/create.md

 ---
 description: Create a Swarm manager.
 keywords: swarm, create
-title: create — Create a discovery token
 ---

+# create — Create a discovery token

 The `create` command uses Docker Hub's hosted discovery backend to create a unique *discovery token* for your cluster.
 For example: